NicolasNewman/MultiLang-TTS/README.md

 ## Version History

+-   0.5.0
+    -   Able to delete audio files directly from the program
 -   0.4.0
     -   Now stores a transcription of the audio file's text along with the MP3
 -   0.3.0